- 1 Bedrooms

 About the Area

-Arcadian Shores, a neighborhood in Myrtle Beach, is home to this condo.
-Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore North Myrtle Beach Beaches and Myrtle Beach State Park.
+Located on the beach, this condo is in Arcadian Shores, a neighborhood in Myrtle Beach.
+Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach Beaches and North Myrtle Beach Beaches.
 Ripley's Aquarium and SkyWheel Myrtle Beach are not to be missed.

 Special Instructions